printvis/documentation/docs/Legacy/Estimation/Formulas.md

     </p>

     <p>
-      This is where you select all the box items that you want this formula to consider when deciding the box to use for a case.
+      Please select all the box items that you want this formula to consider when deciding the box to use for a calculation line.
     </p>
   </li>